-Cranberry-Port compote with cinnamon and orange zest A modern spin on the compulsory Thanksgiving cranberry sauce
+Cranberry-Port compote with cinnamon & orange zest A modern spin on the compulsory Thanksgiving cranberry sauce

 Fresh cranberry sauce has become almost as important as the turkey itself…

 A Thanksgiving feast doesn’t feel complete without a bowl of cranberry sauce.
 Undeniably, the tangy condiment has become as much of a showpiece as the traditional turkey it’s served with!

 A cranberry compote with delicate sweetness and depth

 So here’s a version of the cherished sauce that will bring a modern twist to your holiday table.
 Simmered in port, the cranberries acquire an exquisite depth and a delicate sweetness.
 Meanwhile, the cinnamon and orange zest, simmered alongside the colorful berries, bring a bit of nuance and extra layers of flavor.
 Once done, the sauce ends up having a compote-like texture, which makes it even more luxurious.

 Here’s wishing you a festive, joyful and delectable holiday celebration!

 - 1/2 cup organic sugar